exasol/virtual-schemas/doc/user-guide/user_guide.md

 ## Deploying JDBC Driver Files

-You have to upload the JDBC driver files of your remote database **twice** (except the Exasol and BigQuery dialects):
+You have to upload the JDBC driver files of your remote database **twice** (except for the Exasol and BigQuery dialects):

 * Upload all files of the JDBC driver into a bucket of your choice, so that they can be accessed from the adapter script.